 Forgive me, Father, for I have sinned.
 Her father, the pastor, would wonder where she was, but the parishioners vied for his attention and she would slip his mind.
 Forgive me, Father, for I will sin.

-She would leave for college, the wait too long.
+She would leave for college in one week, the wait too long.
 They walked deeper into the woods, cut off the path, agreeing on the course, though they had not said it aloud.
 It began to drizzle, but they were protected by the canopy of trees.
 Next to a giant oak, he unzipped his sweatshirt, lay it on the ground, where they sat.
 Burnt sugar.
 Burning skin.
 Dampness.
 His teeth, so close and white.
 They slid further down, her beneath him, and over his shoulder, she glimpsed snippets of dark clouds.
 She forced her eyes open even when she felt as if land and sky became one, edges smoothing, boundaries blurring.

 Afterward, a brush of hands before they emerged into the clearing.
 Nothing less.
 Nothing more.
 Then rain.
 He returned to his post.
 She squeezed into the arcade, made a spin-art picture as a souvenir, colors spattering and swirling before her.